Kamus Besar Bahasa Indonesia

-Publication History
+Publication history

 First Edition

 The first modern KBBI dictionary was published during the 5th Indonesian Language Congress on 28 October 1988.
 The first edition contains approximately 62,000 entries.
 The dictionary was compiled by a team led by the Head of the Language Center, Anton M. Moeliono, with chief editors Sri Sukesi Adiwimarta and Adi Sunaryo.

 Second Edition

 Although many praised the first issue of the KBBI, it was not without criticism.
-In response to fulfil for criticism, a second edition was released immediately.The second edition was compiled under the leadership of Lukman Ali with Chief Editor Harimurti Kridalaksana with about 72,000 entries and was published in 1991.
+In response to fulfil criticism, a second edition was released immediately.
+The second edition was compiled under the leadership of Lukman Ali, with Chief Editor Harimurti Kridalaksana, and contained approximately 72,000 entries.
+It was published in 1991.

 Third Edition

-The rapid development of Indonesian vocabulary has pushed the government to document new vocabularies and update the previous edition of the dictionary.
+The rapid development of the Indonesian vocabulary has prompted the government to document new terms and update the previous edition of the dictionary.
 Therefore, the then Head of the Language Center, who also acted as Editor-in-Chief, Hasan Alwi, decided to publish the Third Edition in 2000, containing about 78,000 entries.

-Fourth Edition and Forward
+Fourth Edition and Fifth

-Then it followed by the fourth edition in 2008 with more than 90,000 entries under the monitor of Dendy Sugono.
-The latest edition was published in 2016 and launched by the former minister of the Ministry of Education and Culture of Indonesia, Muhadjir Effendy, with around 112,000 entries.
+Then it was followed by the fourth edition in 2008, which had more than 90,000 entries under the supervision of Dendy Sugono.
+The fifth edition was published in 2016 and launched by the former Minister of Education and Culture of Indonesia, Muhadjir Effendy, with around 112,000 entries.
 Unlike the previous editions, the fifth edition is published in three forms: print, offline (iOS and Android applications), and online (kbbi.kemdikbud.go.id).
-Online access allows anybody to find the meaning and propose new vocabularies conveniently.
-The latest online dictionary also provides the etymology of some indonesian lexicons.
+Online access allows anybody to find the meaning and propose new vocabulary conveniently.
+The latest online dictionary also provides the etymology of some Indonesian lexicon.

+Sixth Edition

+The sixth edition was launched on 26 October 2023 during the 12th Indonesian Language Congress.
+The sixth edition contained 120,000 words and is currently completely online.
+Endang Aminudin Aziz, Head of Language Development and Fostering Agency, expected that the final form of 6th KBBI will contain 200,000 words, the deadline first being October 2024 (when 180,000 words were eventually ready), with an updated estimate being December 2024.
+The enlargement of KBBI was established as a national policy, with the budget support of 14 billion Indonesian rupiah.
+To achieve the goal, the Agency engaged a team of 165 annotators, 46 editors and 15 validators, and sought assistance from Oxford University Press and Lexical Computing.